yuanye-econ/yuanye-econ.github.io/contents/publications.md

 - Rural Adaptations to Ambient Pollution in China (with Qunfeng Wu and Yakun Chen).
 - Greetings, Comrades!
 Mass Media and Policy Delivery in 1980s China (with Fan Zhang).
 - A Story of Fire and Water: Cryptocurrency, Nomad Miners, and the Environmental (with Wenyi Lu and Fan Zhang).
+- A Second Chance?
+Theory and Evidence on Elimination Tournaments (with Jiawei Mo, Xuezhu Shi, and Zenan Wu).

 ## Working in Progress

-- LoL and tournament
 - Attention and disease management
 - Attention and regulation
-- Poverty alleviation and social well-being
+- Poverty alleviation and well-being
 - Intergenerational effect of public education
 - Education and quality of life
 - Distributional effect of public insurance